ESP32 LoRa Sensor Monitoring with Web Server (Long Range Communication)

 Preparing the Arduino IDE

 To program the TTGO LoRa32 SX1276 OLED boards we’ll use Arduino IDE.
-To upload files to the ESP32 filesystem, we’ll use the ESP32 filesystem uploader plugin.
+To upload files to the ESP32 filesystem, we’ll use the ESP32 LittleFS filesystem uploader plugin.

 Installing libraries

-For this project you need to install several libraries.
+For this project, you need to install several libraries.

 LoRa, BME280 and OLED Libraries